 Medicines play a crucial role in the NHS and to our commitment to supporting people to live longer, healthier lives.
 Medicines represent the most frequent healthcare intervention and are the second largest item of expenditure for NHSScotland.

 The Scottish Government and health boards are responsible for making sure there is a supply of medicines in the NHS.
 But the regulation of medicines, and in particular their licensing, safety and pricing, are the responsibility of the UK Government.
-We advise Ministers about these issues, led by the Chief Pharmaceutical Officer (CPO), Dr Rose Marie Parr.
+We advise Ministers about these issues, led by the Chief Pharmaceutical Officer (CPO), Professor Alison Strath.

 - issue guidance to health boards about making new medicines available in their area

-- guidance about Cannabis Based Products for Medicinal use (CBPMs)
+- have issued guidance about Cannabis Based Products for Medicinal use (CBPMs)